John Salvi: Trial

 On February 5, 1996, Salvi was put on trial in a Massachusetts state court for the murders of Lee Ann Nichols and Shannon Lowney.
+Barbara A. Dortch-Okara presided over the case.
 The defense argued that Salvi suffered from schizophrenia, with several expert witnesses including forensic psychiatrist Phillip J. Resnick testifying that Salvi exhibited schizophrenic behavior and was not competent to stand trial.

 Salvi frequently disrupted the proceedings by yelling out a religious philosophy in the middle of the trial.
 The philosophy seemed to be centered around a belief that the Mafia, the Ku Klux Klan, the Freemasons, and others were persecuting Catholics.
 His defense attorneys introduced sections of a long, rambling diary Salvi kept to bolster their claims of mental illness.
 During a competency hearing, Salvi submitted a rambling document in which he expressed a desire for the death penalty.

 The defense argued that Salvi told his parents that "the mafia and KKK are out to get me".
 Salvi's mother, Anne Marie Salvi, testified that her son had told her that he "was the thief on the cross with Jesus."
 A state police detective who sat with the Lowney family during the trial said because it "was clear that Salvi was mentally ill" that the Lowney family almost had empathy for him.

 The prosecution used the testimony of Bridgewater State Hospital psychologist Joel Haycock, who spent eleven days with Salvi out of his sixty days under observation.
 Haycock determined that during the time of his observation of Salvi in a hospital setting, Salvi had no hallucinations, could speak in a non-digressive linear way, and was capable of understanding guilt.
 Haycock observed no signs of psychotic disorder during his time with Salvi.
 Haycock also asserted that Salvi had no mental disease at the time of the crime and was competent to stand trial.

 On March 19, 1996, Salvi was found guilty of two counts of first-degree murder and five counts of armed assault with intent to murder.
 He was sentenced to life in prison without the possibility of parole.
 Since abortion clinics are also protected under federal law, and Salvi had traveled across state lines between the shootings, he could have been put on trial in federal court, but the U.S. attorney declined to pursue the case after Salvi had been convicted in state court.